antonychalks/Jobs_List/README.md

 | Incorrectly filling out any form.                | Should mark the failed field and tell the user what needs to be corrected.  | Passed  |
 | Click Edit Job or Add job button.                | Should open the form, prefilled if the edit button was clicked.             | Passed  |
 | Clicking add or edit button on the Job form.     | Should update the database and the changes or addition should be displayed. | Passed  |

+I checked all pages for responsiveness on [Responsive design checker](https://responsivedesignchecker.com/) and every page worked correctly, without any formatting errors.

 ### Automated testing
 When automating testing, I used a Python standard library module: unittest.